|

 collections, and they have been very successful in their efforts and in

 settling up Washburn county.
-You will always find Fred ready to
+You will always find Fred ready

 show up the advantages of Washburn county.